-Recommendation 3: Measurements outlined in this document should be revisited in two years to accommodate changes in DNS technologies.
+Recommendation 3: Measurements outlined in this document should be reviewed every two years to determine whether they require updating to accommodate changes in DNS technologies.

-8. Acknowledgments, Disclosures of Interest, Dissents, and Withdrawals
+8 Acknowledgments, Disclosures of Interest, Dissents, and Withdrawals

 In the interest of transparency, these sections provide the reader with information about four aspects of the RSSAC process.
 The Acknowledgments section lists the RSSAC caucus members, outside experts, and ICANN staff who contributed directly to this particular document.
 The Statement of Interest section points to the biographies of all RSSAC caucus members.
 The Dissents section provides a place for individual members to describe any disagreement that they may have with the content of this document or the process for preparing it.
 The Withdrawals section identifies individual members who have recused themselves from discussion of the topic with which this Advisory is concerned.
 Except for members listed in the Dissents and Withdrawals sections, this document has the consensus approval of the RSSAC.